atu-se/atu.innomadic.com/courses/ase/project.md

+Last Updated: 4-March-2018

+# Project Overview

-You team is responsible for developing a web-based mobile application for receiving, and reporting Road Problems Reports (RPRs), and measuring the desirabilities of the repair of these road problems in your city.
+Your team is responsible for developing a web-based mobile application for receiving, and reporting Road Problems Reports (RPRs), and measuring the desirabilities of the repair of these road problems in your city.

 # Functional Specification